gingerpayments/ginger-python/README.md

 ## Custom HTTP client

 This library ships with its own minimal HTTP client for compatibility reasons.
-If you would like to use a different HTTP client, you can do so by implementing the `ginger_sdk.http_client.HttpClient` interface and then constructing your own
+If you would like to use a different HTTP client, you can do so by extending the `ginger_sdk.http_client.HttpClient` abstract base class and then constructing your own client:
-client:

 ```python
 from ginger_sdk.api_client import ApiClient